GriffinCanCode/ArtificialOS/README.md

 - Request size limits
 - Timeout enforcement

-**Application Security** (Why AI Generation Isn't Scary):
+**Application Security** (Why Blueprint Apps Are Safe):
-- **No Arbitrary Code Execution**: UI specs are pure JSON data — it's data, not code
+- **No Arbitrary Code Execution**: Blueprint specs are pure JSON data — it's data, not code
-- **Pre-defined Tools**: All operations go through registered tool functions — the LLM can't invent new syscalls
+- **Pre-defined Tools**: All operations go through registered tool functions — no dynamic code execution
+- **Sandboxed by Design**: Blueprint apps can only invoke predefined tools, not create new syscalls or operations
-- **Sandboxed Generation**: LLM generates data structures, not executable code — huge security win
+- **AI-Generated Apps Follow Same Rules**: When you use AI to generate a Blueprint, it's still just JSON data — huge security win

 **Automatic Cleanup:**
 - Zombie process reaping via waitpid